Trindon Holliday: Denver Broncos

 On October 11, 2012, Holliday was claimed off of waivers by the Denver Broncos.
 On October 15, in his first game as a Bronco against the San Diego Chargers, Holliday fumbled and lost the ball on a punt return in the first quarter of the game.
-He returned a kickoff 105 yards for a touchdown against the Cincinnati Bengals on November 4, 2012, breaking the Broncos record for the longest play.
-On November 11, 2012, he returned a Carolina Panthers punt for 76 yards.
-The play was ruled a touchdown despite his fumbling of the ball on the 1 yard line.
+He returned a kickoff 105 yards for a touchdown against the Cincinnati Bengals on November 4, breaking the Broncos record for the longest play.
+On November 11, he returned a Carolina Panthers punt for 76 yards.
+The play was ruled a touchdown despite his fumbling of the ball on the one-yard line.
 In 2012, Holliday's teams went undefeated during the regular season.
 He started the season with the Texans who were 5-0 when they cut him.
 He was then acquired by the Broncos who finished the regular season 13–3 with an 11-game win streak.

-On January 12, 2013, Holliday returned a punt in the first quarter of the game versus the Baltimore Ravens for a 90-yard touchdown, the longest punt return in postseason history.
+On January 12, 2013, Holliday returned a punt in the first quarter of the game against the Baltimore Ravens for a 90-yard touchdown, the longest punt return in postseason history.
 On the opening kickoff of the second half, he returned it for a 104-yard touchdown.
-He became the first player in NFL history with a punt return touchdown and a kick return touchdown in the same postseason game.
+Holliday became the first player in NFL history with a punt return touchdown and a kick return touchdown in the same postseason game.
 He had 256 total punt and kick return yards but the Broncos lost, 38-35 in double overtime.

-In the 2013 season, Holliday returned a punt 81 yards for a touchdown in week 2 against the New York Giants.
-He also returned a kick-off 105 yards for a touchdown in week 4 against the Philadelphia Eagles.
+In the 2013 season, Holliday returned a punt 81 yards for a touchdown in 41–23 Week 2 victory at the New York Giants.
+He also returned a kick-off 105 yards for a touchdown in Week 4 52–20 win over the Philadelphia Eagles.

-As of 2017's NFL off-season, Trindon Holliday held at least 11 Broncos franchise records, including:
+As of 2017's NFL off-season, Holliday held at least 11 Broncos franchise records, including: